ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Methodology

 \subsubsection{Training strategy with synthetic low-light data}

-For VIS training, we first generate a large set of degradation parameters $\Phi$ estimated by our VDP-Net across multiple low-light video datasets (SDSD~\cite{wang2021sdsd}, DID~\cite{fu2023did}, BVI-RLV~\cite{lin2024bvi}, and LMOT~\cite{wang2024lmot}).
+For VIS training, we first generate a large set of degradation parameters $\Phi$ estimated by our VDP-Net across multiple real low-light video datasets (SDSD~\cite{wang2021sdsd}, DID~\cite{fu2023did}, BVI-RLV~\cite{lin2024bvi}, and LMOT~\cite{wang2024lmot}).
 We selected these datasets because they cover a broad range of degradation levels, most of which can be seen in~\cref{fig:visual_comparison_synth_crops}.
 During VIS training, values of $\phi$ are randomly sampled from these pre-generated parameters $\Phi$ and applied to the input training videos.
 Collecting $\Phi$ in advance, rather than generating them uniformly at random as done when training VDP-Net, enables the VIS model to learn under realistic degradation conditions.
-This observation is supported by the results in~\cref{tab:results_pipelines_lmots} (4th vs. 5th rows), where our approach achieves more than 16\% and 37\% improvements in AP and AR, respectively, over the random selection.